dcarpintero/llamaindexchat/README.md

         doc.metadata = {'filename': doc.extra_info['file_name'], 'author': "LlamaIndex"}
 ```

-- **Parse Nodes**: Nodes represent a *chunk* of a source Document, we have defined a chunk size of '1024' with an overlap of '32'.
+- **Parsing Nodes**: Nodes represent a *chunk* of a source Document, we have defined a chunk size of '1024' with an overlap of '32'.
 Similar to Documents, Nodes contain metadata and relationship information with other nodes.
 ```python
     [...]